Overview of LeanStart

 If the company has already initiated a Lean Start assignment before submitting an application to Enterprise Ireland, the application and associated expenditure will not be accepted.

-Where can I find a suitable consultant/trainer?
+Where can I find a suitable service provider?

 For more information, please contact your Enterprise Ireland Adviser.
 If you are not a client, please contact your nearest Enterprise Ireland Regional Office.

 For general enquiries about the Lean Business Offer, contact